THE DIVINE SERVICE

 "Why don't you have any contemporary services or modern songs?"

 Many congregations have opted for "seeker-friendly" and entertainment-based services.
 But not us.
 We know that a formal, traditional, and structured service is uncommon.
 We also know that it’s complex, requires time to study and learn, and is not readily understood by first-time visitors.
-Like all people, we had to learn the formality, structure, and order of the liturgy.
+Like all people, we had to learn the liturgy's formality, structure, and order.
 And we found that what was most challenging was also the most beautiful.
 We genuinely believe that if you take the Bible seriously and truly consider the liturgy, you will love it and find great comfort in the service.
 Our liturgical service is a treasure of God's Word.
-But to understand why the service is the way it is, we must first explain what the Bible says about church.
+But to understand why the service is how it is, we must first explain what the Bible says about the church.

 Because God’s work in Christ is central to the church, we worship the way we do.
 The Bible brings Christ and His salvation to us (John 6:68; John 20:31; 1 John 5:13; 2 Timothy 3:16).
 We fill the service with Bible verses.
 The words of the service come straight from Holy Scripture: Invocation (Matthew 28), the Kyrie (Psalm 123; Luke 17), the Gloria in Excelsis (Luke 2), the Sanctus (Isaiah 6), the Agnus Dei (John 1), the Verba Domini (Matthew, Mark, Luke, 1 Corinthians), the Lord's Prayer (Matthew 6), the Nunc Dimittis (Luke 2), the Aaronic Benediction (Numbers 6).
 In addition to that, we also read from the Old Testament, the Psalms, the Epistles, and the Gospels every Sunday.